 Hire Purchase or Finance Lease Personal Guarantees

 These personal guarantee agreements are similar to the lease arrangements above when considering transferring across to any new company.
-There is a key difference, however, if the company is going into an insolvent liquidation, in as much as there may well be an asset value.
+There is a key difference, however, if the business is going into an insolvent liquidation, in as much as there may well be an asset value.
 The simplest way to check this is to obtain a settlement figure from the finance company and then cross reference this against the value of the asset.

 It is critical with hire purchase personal guarantee agreements to identify who owns the asset (right to title) and this can often be determined by simply calling the finance company and asking them, or check the agreement, or as a rule of thumb by calculating how many payments have been made.
 If more than two-thirds of payments have been made, it is likely that the company will have ‘right to title’.
 The relevance to the personal guarantee is that the directors may be able to sell the assets as opposed to the finance company selling them.
 A director with a personal guarantee on a hire purchase agreement clearly has a vested interest in obtaining a better return for the asset than the finance company, who will just want to dispose of it as quickly as possible and who also have ‘guarantees’ to fall back on for any shortfall.